 There were several complaints related to the backup camera not working also.
 This problem can only be solved by replacing the camera altogether.

-2011 Subaru Outback Problems Related To The Brakes
+2011 Subaru Outback Problems #6: Brakes Issues

 There were a few reports that have been filed that have stated the locking of brakes while driving.
 There has been a report of the locking brakes issue, which caused an accident.
 This report is one of the more severe ones that educate us about the 2011 Subaru Outback problems.

-There were also some complaints about the brake control module that contribute to the 2011 Subaru Outback problems.
+There were also some complaints about the brake control module that contributed to the 2011 Subaru Outback problems.
 There have been a few complaints of some crashes due to a failed control module that resulted in a malfunctioning anti-lock system.

 The Subaru Outback is one of the most reliable vehicles in the market.
 Irrespective of that fact, the Outback comes with its fair share of problems.
 Subaru enthusiasts are extremely loyal to the brand.
 The cars that they buy stay in the family for years and years.
 The Outback is extremely fun to drive and an iconic machine.
 This is why there is a good chance that a lot of Subaru Outback owners shared some common complaints.

 The Subaru Outback is a reliable vehicle and has scored a 3.5/5 reliable rating on the website, RepairPal.
 The Subaru Outback has ranked 14th out of the 32 cars that were available in the same category.
 Subaru engines are extremely reliable and famous for being long-lasting.
 The Outback is has a good reputation in the high mileage club.
-The Outback engine, if maintained and serviced timely, can easily cross the 200,000 miles mark.
+The Outback engine, if maintained and serviced timely, can easily cross the 200,000-mile mark.

-1. Denso Fuel Pump Failure
+Subaru Outback Problems #1.
+Denso Fuel Pump Failure

 The Subaru Outback uses a fuel pump from a company named Denso.
 In the Subaru Outback, some of their cars usually use two fuel pumps; a low-pressure fuel pump located in the tank, and a high-pressure pump attached to the fuel line.

 The low-pressure pump has a rotating plastic disk inside it called the impeller.
 The impeller pushes fuel from the tank to the high-pressure pump.
-If the disk has a problem rotating, it would not be able to push the fuel forward.
+If the disk has a problem rotating, it will not be able to push the fuel forward.
 Unfortunately, the Denso fuel pump faces this problem.

 The fuel pump manufactured by Denso usually fails because of an internal defect.
 Most of the cars manufactured by Subaru have these fuel pumps.
 The basic work of a fuel pump is to manage the flow of fuel from the tank to the engine.
 The problem is that Denso’s pumps use a low-density impeller.
 This causes the impeller to crack, absorb fuel, and break.
 This further deforms to the point that there is a problem with the flow of the fuel.

-2. Cracked Windshields Problems
+Subaru Outback Problems #2.
+Cracked Windshields Problems

 Another one of the common Subaru Outback problems is that the windshield cracks spontaneously.
 Subaru introduced a new acoustic glass in 2015, which had several complaints of cracked windshields.